Connector Tutorial Scenario 2: Fetch File¶

 As in Scenario 1, you will need a Dropbox Fetch File activity.
 You can reuse the “Dropbox Fetch File” activity from the first scenario or create a new one.

-To reuse the activity from the first scenario, click the Components tab of the project pane on the left.
+To reuse the activity from the first scenario, click the project pane’s Components tab.
 From there, you can drag the existing Dropbox activity to a new operation.

 3. Add a Transformation to the Operation¶